narcisneacsu194/url-shortener-microservice/README.md

     }
    ```

-  you will get a **short_url** of '1' (assuming that it is the first time you run the request).
+  you will get a **short_url** of '1' (assuming that it is the first request on this API).
 After that, if you post a different URL, like *https://www.example2.com*, you will get a **short_url** property with a value of '2'.
 The value is of type *number*, not *string*.

-* When calling *GET /api/shorturl/{short_url}*, assuming that the URL you provided with the post request is valid, you will be redirected to that specific site.
+* When calling *GET /api/shorturl/{short_url}*, assuming that the URL you provided within the post request is valid, you will be redirected to that specific site.

 * When trying to call the *POST /api/shorturl/new* endpoint, while providing gibberish, or a URL with an invalid format within the request body, you will get the following response: